alexbenkey/Born2beroot/docs/sudo_log/index.md

 ```

 ## The directories
-When we do this for **EVERY** sudo command that gets executed a new directory is created, which contains the following files:
+When we do this then for **EVERY** sudo command that gets executed a new directory is created, which contains the following files:

 ![port](/images/sudo2.png)